Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     task1 is running...
 1
     task3 is running...
 2
     task2 is running...
 2
+    task1 is running...
+2
     task3 is running...
 3
     task2 is running...
 3
-    task1 is running...
-2
     task3 is running...
 4
     task2 is running...
 4
+    task1 is running...
+3
     task3 is running...
 5
     task2 is running...
 5
-    task1 is running...
-3
     task3 is running...
 6
     task2 is running...
 6
-    task3 is running...
-7
-    task2 is running...
-7
-    task1 is running...
-4
-    task3 is running...
-8
-    task2 is running...
-8
-    task3 is running...
-9
-    task2 is running...
-9
-    task1 is running...
-5
-    task3 is running...
-10
-    task2 is running...
-10
-    task3 is running...
-11
-    task2 is running...
-11
-    task1 is running...
-6
-    task3 is running...
-12
-    task2 is running...
-12

 RT-Thread applications
 ----------------------